 The EESC strongly supports the Commission's proposal – Next Generation EU – as a specific tool for a quick and effective recovery.

 The EESC takes a very positive view of the Commission's two main decisions:

 - to introduce an extraordinary financial recovery instrument as part of the multiannual financial framework

 - to raise common debt, which will be repaid over a long period of time, and prevent the extraordinary financial burden from falling directly on the Member States in the short run.

 The EESC strongly welcomes the fact that the newly proposed instrument should be closely coordinated with the European Semester process, and furthermore welcomes the Commission's proposal to introduce additional genuine own resources based on different taxes (revenues from the EU Emissions Trading System, digital taxation, large companies' revenues).

-The own-initiative opinion will present the EESC’s views on the gaps in the current system and indicate potential measures for a European wide push for digital up-skilling of health and care workers, and also for policies that prevent further digital divides by addressing skill gaps in the population at large.
+The own-initiative opinion presents the EESC’s views on the gaps in the current system and indicates potential measures for a European wide push for digital up-skilling of health and care workers, and also for policies that prevent further digital divides by addressing skill gaps in the population at large.
 This own-initiative opinion is in part a follow-up to the own-initiative opinion entitled "Towards digital health".